josecuellar/dotnet-languageparser-pagebasetype/README.md

     <add key="DefaultLanguageOfKeys" value="es-ES"/> --> Your default current culture
 ```

-Implement your custom provider for translations dictionary.<br>
+Implement your custom providers and parsers for translations dictionary.<br>
-JSON Default.
+JSON is by Default.
 Create all JSON file by language:<br>

 <pre>
 -- ca-ES.json